CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Case Studies

 \subsection{Zero-Day Threat Detection Under CSTS}

-Zero-day detection research frequently frames the task as anomaly detection over network telemetry augmented with structural context~\cite{zdt_flow}, or as a separation between anomaly detection and novelty detection via metric-learning autoencoders~\cite{zdt_metric}.
-These approaches rely on capturing deviations from learned behavioral baselines while maintaining robustness to previously unseen attack classes.
+Zero-day detection is often formulated as anomaly detection over network telemetry augmented with structural context~\cite{zdt_flow}, or as a distinction between anomaly detection and novelty detection using metric-learning or autoencoder-based representations~\cite{zdt_metric}.
+These formulations all depend, implicitly or explicitly, on learning a notion of normal behavior and identifying previously unseen deviations from that learned structure.

-Under CSTS, zero-day detection can be viewed as identifying \emph{relational deformation} within the geometry of canonical entities and interactions.
-In graph-and-flow approaches~\cite{zdt_flow}, flows are combined with topology-aware features such as centrality and neighborhood structure.
-In CSTS, these structural properties arise directly from the canonical graph, where persistent identity and typed relationships define a stable interaction topology.
+Under CSTS, zero-day detection can be interpreted as identifying \emph{relational deformation} in the geometry of canonical entities and interactions.
+In graph-and-flow approaches~\cite{zdt_flow}, network flows are augmented with topological features such as neighborhood structure, centrality, or path context.
+In CSTS, these structural properties arise directly from the substrate, because persistent identity and typed relationships induce a canonical interaction graph rather than requiring graph construction to be reinvented for each dataset or deployment.

-Operationally, anomaly detection corresponds to identifying edge or interaction patterns that cannot be reconstructed under learned substrate-consistent role geometry, aligning with autoencoder-based formulations~\cite{sakurada2014anomaly}.
-Novelty detection can be expressed as metric separation between established behavioral manifolds and emergent relational configurations~\cite{zdt_metric}.
-The portability benefit is that learning shifts from raw identifiers (e.g., vendor-specific fields or IP strings) to structural properties of canonical entities.
-Detection thus focuses on deviations in interaction structure rather than surface-level telemetry artifacts.
+From this perspective, anomaly detection corresponds to identifying interactions or bounded relational objects that cannot be reconstructed under learned substrate-consistent behavioral geometry, aligning naturally with reconstruction-based or autoencoder-like approaches~\cite{sakurada2014anomaly}.
+Novelty detection corresponds to metric or manifold separation between previously observed canonical interaction patterns and new relational configurations~\cite{zdt_metric}.
+The practical benefit is that learning shifts away from raw identifiers, vendor field names, or source-specific parser artifacts and toward the behavior of canonical objects.
+Inference is therefore grounded more directly in interaction structure and less in telemetry surface syntax.